petyaracz/Racz2023trance/Readme.md

 Stephanie Gomes-Ng, Hans-Jörg Bibiko, Damián E Blasi, et al. 2016.
 “D-PLACE: A Global Database of Cultural, Linguistic and Environmental Diversity.” *PloS One* 11 (7): e0158391.

-Lewis, Ioan M. 1991.
-“Introduction: Zar in Context: The Past, the Present and Future of an African Healing Cult.” *Women’s Medicine: The Zar-Bori-Cult in Africa and Beyond*, 1–16.

 Nguyen, Vinh-Kim, and Karine Peschard.
 2003.
 “Anthropology, Inequality, and Disease: A Review.” *Annual Review of Anthropology* 32 (1): 447–74.